-If you have had a residence permit for upper secondary school studies under the specific rules that have applied to a group of young people who applied for asylum no later than 24 November 2015, you can be granted permanent residency if you have an upper secondary school certificate or the equivalent and a job.
-These rules are part of a specific law, the Swedish Upper Secondary $School\,Act.$ This law is temporary.
+If you have had a residence permit for upper secondary school studies under the specific rules that have applied to a group of young people who applied for asylum no later than 24 November 2015, your permit can be extended to allow you to complete your studies.
+You must demonstrate that you have been studying actively every year.
+After you have completed your studies, you can be granted permanent residency if you have a job.
+These rules are part of a specific law, the Swedish Upper Secondary School Act.
+This law is temporary.
+Permits for continued studies cannot be granted after 20 December 2023.
 The last day to apply for permanent residency will be 19 January 2025.
-New permits or extensions are no longer granted for upper secondary school studies.
+No new permits are granted for upper secondary school studies.
 The law only applies to those who already have these permits.